fabric8io/fabric8/examples/rest/README.md

 **Note:** if you use Safari, you will only see the text elements but not the XML tags - you can view the entire document with 'View Source'

-### To run a Java client:
+### To run the tests:

-In this example project, we also provide a Java client which can perform a few HTTP requests to test our Web services.
-We configured the exec-java-plugin in Maven to allow us to run the Java client code with a simple Maven command:
+In this quick start project, we also provide integration tests which perform a few HTTP requests to test our Web services.
+We created a Maven `test` profile to allow us to run tests code with a simple Maven command after having deployed the bundle to Fuse:

-1. Change to the `<esb_home>/examples/rest` directory.
+1. Change to the `quickstarts/rest` directory.
 2. Run the following command:

-        mvn compile exec:java
+        mvn -Ptest

-The client makes a sequence of RESTful invocations and displays the results.
+The tests in `src/test/java/org.jboss.quickstarts.fuse.rest/CrmTest`  make a sequence of RESTful invocations and displays the results.

 ### To run a command-line utility:

 You can use a command-line utility, such as cURL or wget, to perform the HTTP requests.
-We have provided a few files with sample XML representations in `src/main/resources/org/jboss/fuse/examples/cxf/jaxrs/client`, so we will use those for testing our services.
+We have provided a few files with sample XML representations in `src/test/resources`, so we will use those for testing our services.

-1. Open a command prompt and change directory to `<esb_home>/examples/rest`.
+1. Open a command prompt and change directory to `quickstarts/rest`.
 2. Run the following curl commands (curl commands may not be available on all platforms):

     * Create a customer

-            curl -X POST -T src/main/resources/org/jboss/fuse/examples/cxf/jaxrs/client/add_customer.xml -H "Content-Type: text/xml" http://localhost:8181/cxf/crm/customerservice/customers
+            curl -X POST -T src/test/resources/add_customer.xml -H "Content-Type: text/xml" http://localhost:8181/cxf/crm/customerservice/customers

     * Retrieve the customer instance with id 123